yanlynnnnn/tp/docs/UserGuide.md

 #### 4.3.3.
 List all appointments: `listapt`

-Use this command to see your list of all your upcoming appointments.
+Use this command to see your list of all your appointments, sorted by chronological order.

 Format : `listapt`